-A. Senthilrajan did his experimental exertion for a still-active system, which was attached with the biomass water heater equipment to raise the temperature of basin water for a higher evaporation rate.
-From the analysis, it can be stated that biomass heater increases yield output during sunlight and night (Senthilrajan 2012).
-Various researchers worked for energy analysis and thermal efficiency for the active still system under forced convection mode of operation (Taylor et al. 2013)7.
+Senthilrajan did his experimental exertion for a still-active system, which was attached with the biomass water heater equipment to raise the temperature of basin water for a higher evaporation rate.
+From the analysis, it can be stated that biomass heater increases yield output during sunlight and night6.
+Various researchers worked for energy analysis and thermal efficiency for the active still system under forced convection mode of operation7.
 Panchal et al. have estimated the additional effect of vacuum tubes coupled with a solar still.
-It can be inferred that the additional supply of thermal energy by vacuum tubes increases the distillate output (Panchal 2015)5.
-Tiwari et al. worked to assess the coefficients of various heat transfer for both the solar still active and passive mode of single slope solar still (SSSS) (Tiwari et al. 2009)8.
+It can be inferred that the additional supply of thermal energy by vacuum tubes increases the distillate output5.
+Tiwari et al., worked to assess the coefficients of various heat transfer for both the solar still active and passive mode of single slope solar still (SSSS)8.
 Researchers worked for an active system in which solar still is attached to a flat plated collector.
+An experimentation was carried out without using a temporary thermal storage material on solar air heating system to increase and evaluate its thermal performance^{2,3}.